smartcontractkit/chainlink-ccip/docs/ccip_protocol.md

 on-chain code for final processing where a commit report log is written to the blockchain.

-An independant Risk Management Network (RMN) is used as a second layer of security to ensure the merkle roots are valid.
+An independant Risk Management Network (RMN) serves as an additional security layer to validate merkle roots.
 RMN can be thought of as a validation network with veto power.
 In the previous version of CCIP RMN was an independent component which provided a blessing or curse after the commit report was written to the network.
 With this architecture the plugin queries